22102A040534/UniRider/README.md

 Arshia Nooraien Mohamad – Developer & Project Lead - arshiambu@gmail.com

 ⚡ UniRiders is built as a smart campus transport prototype — combining safety, affordability, and intelligence into one platform.

-Arshia Nooraien Mohamad – Developer & Project Lead

-⚡ UniRiders is built as a smart campus transport prototype — combining safety, affordability, and intelligence into one platform.